If you’re wondering how to become a CPA in Oregon, we’ve organized the Oregon CPA exam requirements below.

 7. Complete the Experience Requirement

-To meet the Oregon CPA experience requirements, you must have the following core competencies in a minimum of 12 months of full-time work or a total of 2,000 hours of equivalent part-time experience earned over a period of 12 months or more.
+To meet the Oregon CPA experience requirements, you must have the qualifying experience competencies plus at least 12 months of full-time employment or 2,000 hours of equivalent part-time experience obtained over 12 or more months, directly supervised by a qualified licensee.

 All work must be completed directly under the supervision of a certified Public Accountant (PA) or a registered CPA.
 The applicant’s job must consist of attesting or assurance, public accounting, auditing, consulting services, personal financial planning, or tax practice activities typically conducted by CPAs.